Luis Adrian Rios

 Duke University, Fuqua School of Business

-• MBA, Finance
+• MBA, Real Estate Development and Finance

-• BA, English & American Literature
+• BA, English & American Literature and Language

 Harvard University